 "Do not put out the Spirit's fire." -- 1 Thessalonians 5:19

 In 1904 William Borden graduated from a Chicago high school.
-As heir to the Borden family fortune, he was already wealthy.
-For his high school graduation present, his parents gave 16-year-old Borden a trip around the world.
+As an heir to his family's fortune, he was already wealthy.
+For his high school graduation present, William Borden's parents gave their 16-year-old son a trip around the world.
 As the young man traveled through Asia, the Middle East, and Europe, he felt a growing burden for the world's hurting people.
 Finally, Bill Borden wrote home about his "desire to be a missionary."1

 One friend expressed disbelief that Bill was "throwing himself away as a missionary."

-In response, Borden wrote two words in the back of his Bible: "No reserves."
+A story often associated with Borden says that, in response, Bill wrote two words in the back of his Bible: "No reserves."

 During his college years, Bill Borden made an entry in his personal journal that defined what his classmates were seeing in him.
 That entry said simply: "Say 'no' to self and 'yes' to Jesus every time."3